Research Analyst - Hong Kong

 - Have a sense of humor.

 If interested, please send a cover letter, CV, and at least one writing sample to email@example.com.
-Please note that shortlisted candidates will be required to complete a writing assignment.
+Please note that only shortlisted candidates will be notified of application status.
+Shortlisted candidates will also be required to complete a writing assignment.

 More information about CAPS can be found at caps.org.